Competitor Keyword Targeting in Google Ads

 7. Stay Compliant, Manage Trademarks, and Keep Optimizing

-Competitor campaigns need a bit more hands-on attention than your typical Google Ads setup.
+Competitor keyword targeting needs a bit more hands-on attention than your typical Google Ads setup.

 Start by reviewing your ad copy and keyword list from time to time.
 Make sure you’re not accidentally crossing any trademark lines.
 If something feels like it might get flagged, clean it up before Google does it for you.

-Although you’re allowed to bid on competitor brand names, Google generally restricts trademarked terms in your ad copy.
-If your ad does get flagged, these are some valid reasons Google will consider for an appeal:
+Although you’re generally allowed to bid on competitor brand names, Google may restrict trademarked terms in your ad copy.
+If your ad gets flagged after a trademark complaint, here are a few reasons Google may consider during an appeal:

 - You’re using the trademark descriptively or in a generic way